eegsynth/eegsynth/module/inputosc/README.md

 Input OSC module
 ================

-The purpose of this module is to process input Open Sound Control (OSC) messages.
+The purpose of this module is to process input messages received over Open Sound Control (OSC).
 The values of the OSC messages are send as control signals to the REDIS buffer.
 The button press and release events are sent as triggers to the REDIS buffer.

 ** Requirements **